- Search The Registry

 - Teacher’s Forum

 - My Account

 Andre Watts was born on this date in 1946.
-He is an Black concert pianist, and one of the first American Black concert pianist to achieve international super stardom.
+He is a Black concert pianist, and one of the first American Black concert pianists to achieve international superstardom.

 He was also enrolled at the Philadelphia Academy of Music, where he studied with Genia Robinor, Doris Bawden, and Clement Petrillo, graduating in June 1963.
 Watts entered his first competition at age nine, competing with 40 other gifted youngsters for an opportunity to appear in one of the Philadelphia Orchestra's Children's Concerts.
 Watts won the competition and launched his career, performing a Franz Joseph Haydn piano concerto.

 Less than three weeks later Bernstein asked Watts to substitute for an ailing Glenn Gould, who was the scheduled soloist for the New York Philharmonics regular subscription concert on January 1, 1963.
 Again, Watts performed the Liszt E flat Concerto which made international headlines.
 Columbia recorded an LP titled, “The Exciting Debut of Andre Watts.”
 His singing tone stayed with him in every mood of his varied approach, and when he had sounded his final cadenza, the whole orchestra stood with the audience to applaud him.
 Even the Philharmonic fiddlers put down their bows and gustily clapped hands.
 Following his debut, Watt’s mother and manager restricted him to six concerts in the first year; the next, 12 concerts; the next 15 concerts, and so on.
 In addition, success would not isolate him from his classmates.